FEI38750/MTD/README.md

 curl $URL > miniconda-installer.sh
 bash miniconda-installer.sh -b</code></pre>
 Conda then will be installed in your home directory, such as path: ~/miniconda3
+* MTD conda environments occupies ~24Gb in your conda folder.
 * Tips: file management software such as FileZilla (https://filezilla-project.org/download.php?show_all=1) can help you to manage your files on HPC/server.
 # Run MTD
 ## Bulk RNA-seq